Open-Systems-Pharmacology/Qualification-HI/Qualification/report/report.md

 #### Oral model

 The healthy PBPK model development was based on multiple oral PK studies described in the OSP metoprolol report (30) and by Rüdesheim, Wojtyniak (31).
-Absorption parameters in the oral model included metoprolol tartate tablet described by a Weibull distribution with dissolution half-tim of 12.31 min and shape 0.72.
+Absorption parameters in the oral model included metoprolol tartrate tablet described by a Weibull distribution with dissolution half-time of 12.31 min and shape 0.72.